Bakumatsu: Frictions with foreign powers

 After 1839, however, traditionalists tended to prevail.
 Students of Western sciences were accused of treason (Bansha no goku), put under house arrest (Takashima Shūhan), forced to commit ritual suicide (Watanabe Kazan, Takano Chōei), or even assassinated as in the case of Sakuma Shōzan.

 Perry Expedition (1853–54)

 When Commodore Matthew C. Perry's four-ship squadron appeared in Edo Bay (Tokyo Bay) in July 1853, the shogunate was thrown into turmoil.
 Commodore Perry was fully prepared for hostilities if his negotiations with the Japanese failed, and threatened to open fire if the Japanese refused to negotiate.
 He gave them two white flags, telling them to hoist the flags when they wished a bombardment from his fleet to cease and to surrender.
 To demonstrate his weapons, Perry ordered his ships to attack several buildings around the harbor.
-The ships of Perry were equipped with new Paixhans shell guns, capable of bringing destruction everywhere a shell landed.
+The ships of Perry were equipped with new Paixhans shell guns, capable of destroying buildings by delivering explosive shells at high velocity.